ocaml/ocamlbuild/manual/manual.md

 rules (those that determine whether or not the rule will be tried).
 Remark that this rule is explicit about the fact that invoking `menhir` produces both a `.ml` and `.mli`.

+Here are example of tag declarations (parametrized tag are documented since version 4.03).

     parametrized flag {. compile, ocaml, ppx(my_ppx) .} "-ppx my_ppx"